concur/react-interop/README.md

 ## Exporting Components

 Exporting your React components through react-interop makes them available for legacy or third-party integration.
-To export them, create a webpack entry point to produce a JavaScript bundle to be referenced by the host application (legacy or third-party).
+To export them, create a webpack entry point to produce a JavaScript bundle to be referenced by the consumer (legacy or third-party).
 The bundle will have code like the following.

 ``` jsx
 // Run webpack over this entry point to produce a JS file